 - 1.1 Flood risk and water management are key issues that need to be addressed in Fylde for both existing and future developments.
 Given the coastal, low-lying geographical location of Fylde, it is at high risk of experiencing future flood events from all sources.
 Flooding has consequences for both the population and property, for the economy, tourism, environment and biodiversity and for social, health and well-being.
 Increasingly extreme weather events and other climatic changes, especially rainfall intensity and sea level rise, are likely to increase the risk of fluvial, tidal and surface water flooding in Fylde and the challenge of managing it effectively. - 1.2 The integration of surface water and flood risk management measures will influence the design of all development proposals.
 They will help to alleviate surface water, reduce flooding levels as well as being as resilient as possible to the impact of flooding.
-Planning policy is also clear that sustainable drainage is important and should be provided in all major, new developments, unless there is clear evidence that this would be inappropriate, and that it should be given priority in new developments in flood risk areas (gov.uk, 2021). - 1.3 Supplementary Planning Documents (SPDs) provide further detail and guidance in relation to policies and proposals within the Development Plan, in this case the Fylde Local Plan to 2032 (incorporating Partial Review) (the Local Plan) which was adopted by the Council on 6th December 2021. - 1.4 Policies in the Fylde Local Plan to 2032 (incorporating Partial Review) seek to ensure that new development takes every opportunity to reduce the overall level of flood risk and to ensure sustainable drainage systems make the best possible contribution to their environment as a result of their ability to provide multifunctional benefits, including improvements to amenity, biodiversity, pollution control and opportunities for recreation. - 1.5 The main objective of this document is therefore to provide practical guidance and advice for developers, planners, designers and consultants on what is expected of them as they bring sites forward across Fylde in relation to surface water management and the implementation of Sustainable Drainage Systems (SuDS). - 1.6 This Draft SPD has been informed by the earlier consultation on the SPD Scoping Report.
-The Council previously consulted on the Flooding, Water Management and Sustainable Urban Drainage Systems (SuDS) SPD (Scoping) between 9th June 2022 and 7th July 2022.
-The SPD Scoping Report included questions about the proposed content and options for dealing with particular issues.
-The Council is required to prepare a summary (under Regulation 12 of the Town and Country Planning (Local Planning) (England) Regulations 2012) of the main issues raised and how those issues have been addressed in the Draft SPD.
-The Statement of Consultation that accompanies this Draft SPD provides a summary of the representations received and for each representation provides a comment from the Council explaining how the issue has been addressed in the Draft SPD.
+Planning policy is also clear that sustainable drainage is important and should be provided in all major, new developments, unless there is clear evidence that this would be inappropriate, and that it should be given priority in new developments in flood risk areas (gov.uk, 2021). - 1.3 Supplementary Planning Documents (SPDs) provide further detail and guidance in relation to policies and proposals within the Development Plan, in this case the Fylde Local Plan to 2032 (incorporating Partial Review) (the Local Plan) which was adopted by the Council on 6th December 2021. - 1.4 Policies in the Fylde Local Plan to 2032 (incorporating Partial Review) seek to ensure that new development takes every opportunity to reduce the overall level of flood risk and to ensure sustainable drainage systems make the best possible contribution to their environment as a result of their ability to provide multifunctional benefits, including improvements to amenity, biodiversity, pollution control and opportunities for recreation. - 1.5 The main objective of this document is therefore to provide practical guidance and advice for developers, planners, designers and consultants on what is expected of them as they bring sites forward across Fylde in relation to surface water management and the implementation of Sustainable Drainage Systems (SuDS). - 1.6 This SPD has been informed by the earlier consultation on the SPD Scoping Report.
+The Council previously consulted on the Flooding, Water Management and Sustainable Drainage Systems (SuDS) SPD (Scoping) between 9th June 2022 and 7th July 2022.
+The SPD Scoping Report included questions about the proposed content and options for dealing with particular issues. - 1.7 Additional issues raised through the Consultation on the Draft SPD (29th June-27th July 2023) have been reviewed by the Council and considered for inclusion within the document.
+Whether or not additional issues are included will reflect consideration of the evidence in relation to those issues and whether they can be addressed by the Flooding, Water Management and Sustainable Drainage Systems (SuDS) SPD.

-- 1.7 Additional issues raised through the Consultation on this Draft SPD will be reviewed by the Council and considered for inclusion within the document.
-Whether or not additional issues are included will reflect consideration of the evidence in relation to those issues and whether they can be addressed by the Flooding, Water Management and Sustainable Urban Drainage Systems (SuDS) SPD. - 1.8 The scope of this SPD is limited to the legislative remit of Fylde Council as the Local Planning Authority.
+The scope of this SPD is limited to the legislative remit of Fylde Council as the Local Planning